devonproudfoot/splurty/README.md

 # README

-A web application built by Devon Proudfoot
+A web application built by devdog

 [Check it out here](splurty-devon-proudfoot.herokuapp.com)